PrimeTimeTran/semantics/README.md

 TODO:

+- As a user I can change what language I know and what language I want to learn.
 - Add phrases types. ie motivational, stoic, joke, fact, elementary
 - Add completed phrases screen
 - Add saved phrases screen